Hardcode275/Portafolio_Hr/README.md

 ├── package.json
 └── tsconfig.json
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
-Each page is exposed as a route based on its file name.

-There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

-The `src/content/` directory contains "collections" of related Markdown and MDX documents.
-Use `getCollection()` to retrieve posts from `src/content/blog/`, and type-check your frontmatter using an optional schema.
-See [Astro's Content Collections docs](https://docs.astro.build/en/guides/content-collections/) to learn more.

-Any static assets, like images, can be placed in the `public/` directory.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: